lambci/docker-lambda/README.md

 # To resolve dependencies on go1.x (working directory is /go/src/handler, will run `dep ensure`)
 docker run --rm -v "$PWD":/go/src/handler lambci/lambda:build-go1.x

+# For .NET Core 2.0, this will publish the compiled code to `./pub`,
+# which you can then use to run with `-v "$PWD"/pub:/var/task`
+docker run --rm -v "$PWD":/var/task lambci/lambda:build-dotnetcore2.0 dotnet publish -c Release -o pub

 # Run custom commands on a build container
 docker run --rm lambci/lambda:build aws --version